 See About Backup and Recovery for more information.

 |This section refers to forwarding log data from Anypoint Platform itself.
 For instructions on how to forward log data from the Mule servers and applications that run on the platform, see Sending data from Runtime Manager to External Analytics Software.|

 Anypoint Platform uses

 rsyslog to handle logging.
 To forward these logs to remote hosts you must configure this in the Ops Center.

 See Configure Log Forwarding for detailed steps on how to do this on the Ops Center.

 In order to handle e-mail alerts for both Runtime Manager and API Manager, you must have an SMTP server configured on your network.
-You must direct your local installation of Anypoint Platform to this server, by configuring the Access Management panel.
+You must direct your local installation of Anypoint Platform to this server from the Access Management panel.

 You need to provide the DNS or IP with which your instance of the Anypoint Platform is exposed to the local network, this is necessary for Mule runtimes to be able to communicate with it.
-You can easily do this by accessing the Acess Management section, and following the steps detailed on Private Cloud Edition features.
+You can easily do this by accessing the Access Management section.

 In order to use Anypoint Platform, you must provide SSL credentials.
 You can upload a certificate through the Anypoint Platform UI.
 This certificate must be trusted by every machine that’s connected to the platform.

 You can have your users log in to Anypoint Platform via various third party authentication tools.
 See External Identity for how to configure this on each of the available options.
 You can use LDAP, ping federate, SAML or Open AM.
 On this version of the platform, all of your users must be registered in the platform via external identity (except the admin you register via the installation wizard).